davegoblue/TestCodingShortcuts/README.md

 * RiskRuin_v001 compares theory with simulation
 * RiskRuin_v001 compares theory with two forms of simulation (simulations very close, theory somewhat more conservative); next step is to optimize memory so this can be run for a larger number of attempts
 * RiskRuin_v001 corrected algorithm for finding p to solve polynomial when first run finds an inflection point prior to nBuckets
+* RiskRuin_v002 created to split processing in to chunks for better memory management; can run for very large N now; next step is to investigate whether speed can be further optimized